yandex-cloud/docs/en/wiki/add-grid.md

 1. To choose columns for display, add the `columns` parameter to your table's code.
 For more information about using this parameter, see the section [{#T}](actions/grid-reference.md#col-filter).

 1. To filter rows based on values set in specific cells, add the ` filter` parameter to your table's code.
-To learn more about about using this parameter, see [{#T}](actions/grid-reference.md#row-filter).
+To learn more about using this parameter, see [{#T}](actions/grid-reference.md#row-filter).

 ### Jumping to the parent table {#go-to-source}